AshleyYakeley/NixVirt/README.md

 * A domain definition will replace any previous definition with that UUID.

-* Stopping a domain immediately terminates it (like switching the power off).
+* Stopping a domain immediately terminates it (like shutting the power off).

 * If an existing domain is redefined, and the definition differs, and the domain is running, and `--state stopped` is not specified, then `virtdeclare` will stop and restart the domain with the new definition.